|Academic Departments||Academic Resources||Services||Other|

 |Education||Records and RegistrationWrite Place||HousingInformation TechnologyDuplicating||Athletics Bookstore Catalog Course Finder Directory Employee Portal Evangel's Public Site Student Handbook Student Portal|

-Master of Quality Management, Loyola University - New Orleans, 1997; Bachelor of Business Administration with major in accounting, Evangel University, 1967; Active as a consultant, author, and speaker in the long term care profession where he served for 28 years as a corporate executive and consultant in long-term care profession before joining the Evangel faculty in 2001.
+Master of Quality Management, Loyola University - New Orleans, 1997; Bachelor of Business Administration with major in accounting, Evangel University, 1967; Served for 16 years as member of Evangel University Board of Trustees; Served for 28 years as a corporate executive and consultant in long-term care profession before joining the Evangel faculty in 2001.
 Served as Chair of the Business Department and member of the Academic Council, Graduate Council, and University Planning Council 20111-2016; retired from full-time faculty as Professor Emeritus in 2016.

 Evangel Temple A/G church